MeVisLab/SmARTR-Networks/README.md

 Welcome to the **Sm**all **A**nimal **R**ealistic **T**hree-dimensional **R**endering Pipeline (**SmARTR**) GitHub repository!

 The **SmARTR** Pipeline is a comprehensive multi-step workflow (**see figure below**) that guides users through sample preparation, imaging and visualization procedures.
 This project hosts a collection of comprehensive **MeVisLab** network files—referred to as **SmARTR networks**—designed to leverage the extraordinary capabilities of the **MeVis path tracer** in generating **photorealistic renderings** of 3D data.
 These networks integrate all steps from sample loading to rendering, volume modification, and the final processes required to produce high definition 2D images of your samples.
-To assist users in implementing and utilizing the **SmARTR** visualization framework, a [**step-by-step guide**](https://www.cell.com/cms/10.1016/j.isci.2024.111475/attachment/23970365-281d-4f23-bd55-d15fa8a8467f/mmc1.pdf) is provided as the **Supplemental Data** of our article.
-This guide details the implementation and use of the different **SmARTR networks**.

 The **SmARTR Networks are available** [**HERE**](https://github.com/MeVisLab/SmARTR-Networks/raw/refs/heads/main/SmARTR%20Networks.zip?download=) and on [**Zenodo**](https://doi.org/10.5281/zenodo.12508131) as a zipped folder.
-The folder contains also fully pre-configured versions of the networks along with the relevant scan and mask files needed to replicate the visualizations described in the various sections of the guide.
+The folder contains also a **step-by-step guide** to assist users in implementing and utilizing the **SmARTR** visualization framework, fully pre-configured versions of the networks, and all the relevant scan and mask files needed to replicate the visualizations described in the guide.
+The **step-by-step guide** is also available as [**Supplemental Data**](https://www.cell.com/cms/10.1016/j.isci.2024.111475/attachment/34225920-1cf3-4d9a-87ee-74dc8131a97f/mmc1.pdf) in our published article.

 Although our primary focus has been on small animal microCT scanning, the pipeline is **versatile** and can be applied to **any biological specimen and 3D data**, including those derived from MRI and other imaging methodologies.